From prep to cooking, from serving suggestions to top tips, cooking duck breasts got a whole lot easier with our guide.

 Duck is a wonderful, flavoursome meat that can be used in so many different ways.
 Its richness means that it can stand out on any plate, but is also robust enough to take on some serious flavours too.

-Commonly associated with Asian cuisine, it pairs beautifully with punchy spices like cinnamon, anise and sichuan pepper, however, duck can also hold its own among some other less typical pairings, particularly sharp fruits like cherry or rhubarb.
+Commonly associated with Asian cuisine, it pairs beautifully with punchy spices like cinnamon, anise, and Sichuan pepper, however, duck can also hold its own among some other less typical pairings, particularly sharp fruits like cherry or rhubarb.

-How to prepare duck breast
+How to prepare duck breasts

-- To help give that wonderful crispy skin, pat the breast dry with a paper towel and score the skin with a sharp knife in a criss-cross pattern or diagonally along the breast - this is a crucial step as it stops the breast from tightening up and becoming tough.
+- To help give that wonderful crispy skin, pat the breast dry with a paper towel and score the skin with a sharp knife in a criss-cross pattern or diagonally along with the breast - this is a crucial step as it stops the breast from tightening up and becoming tough.
 Season with salt or a fragrant spice rub.